Separating Bohr denseness from measurable recurrence: Rohlin towers for torus rotations; proof of Proposition

-Parts (ii) and (iii) of the present lemma are evidently satisfied by this choice of $E$.
-To prove Part (i) we must make an appropriate choice of $\bm\alpha$.
-To do so, first observe that Lemma \ref{lem:HammingToApproximateHamming} implies $E'\subseteq (A+H_k)^{\ssquare}_{0}$, and our choice of $A$ and $A_1$ then imply $E'\subseteq (A_1)^{\ssquare}_{0}.$ Now we see that the translates are mutually disjoint; this follows from the containment $E'\subseteq (A_1)^{\ssquare}_{0}$ and (\ref{eqn:DisjointA1square}).
-The translates of $E'$ are all compact, so the disjointess of the sets in (\ref{eqn:E1phi1}) implies that for every $\bm\alpha$ sufficiently close to $\phi(\mb 1)$, the translates
+Parts (ii) and (iii) of the present lemma are evidently satisfied by this $E$.
+To find $\bm\alpha$ satisfying Part (i), we first observe that Lemma \ref{lem:HammingToApproximateHamming} implies $E'\subseteq (A+H_k)^{\ssquare}_{0}$.
+Our choice of $A$ and $A_1$ then implies $E'\subseteq (A_1)^{\ssquare}_{0}.$ This containment and (\ref{eqn:DisjointA1square}) imply that the translates are mutually disjoint.
+They are all compact, as well, so for every $\bm\alpha$ sufficiently close to $\phi(\mb 1)$, the translates

-In particular, we can choose such an $\bm\alpha$ to be independent, and with this $\bm\alpha$ the disjointness in (\ref{eqn:phi1y}) implies the disjointness asserted in Part (i) of this lemma.
+In particular, we can choose such an $\bm\alpha$ to be a generator, and with this $\bm\alpha$ the disjointness in (\ref{eqn:phi1y}) implies the disjointness asserted in Part (i) of the lemma.